gvwilson/thirdbit/src/fiction/iffy/index.md

 as yet another flu swept across the world.
 The teacher had passed out at his desk, wheezing with each sweaty breath.
-She remembered one of her classmates saying they should stay and wait for someone to tell them what to do, but she and the other cane toads had known that no one was coming.
+She remembered one of her hobie classmates saying they should stay and wait for someone to tell them what to do, but she and the other cane toads had known that no one was coming.

 Open the door.
 Steady yourself on the frame.
-Come on, soldier, focus on the mission.
+Come on, soldier, focus.
 Left foot, right foot, left right left.
 Open the door.
 Close it behind you.